CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [anfora](https://github.com/anforaProject/anfora) – Self-hosted photo gallery social network.
 Under development.
 - [IMGZ.org](https://imgz.org/) – IMGZ is paid-only.
 It's [no-hassle](https://imgz.org/blog/2021/03/04/yeah-right/), one-click, super easy image uploads, and it's cheap.
 So cheap, the only way to pay will be yearly, because it's too cheap to pay monthly. **The tool is not FOSS but listed in case you look for an alternative to get supported/sponsored.**
-- [Imgin](https://imgin.voidnet.tech/) – A minimalist read-only Imgur proxy. - **down**
-- [Lutim](https://entraide.chatons.org/en/) – Let’s Upload That IMage is a privacy-friendly and libre photo sharing service.
+- [Lutim](https://entraide.chatons.org/en/) – Let’s upload that image is a privacy-friendly and libre photo sharing service.
 You can set your image to be deleted at first view or after a specified time.
 - [PeerPx](https://github.com/peerpx) – Decentralized social network for photographers.
 - [Picc.io](https://picc.io/) – Pinterest/Imgur alternative anonymous image selfie sharing.
 Each image you upload has a built image sharing widget to share images on social media.
 FOSS is planned.
 - [Rimgo](https://codeberg.org/3np/rimgu) – Self-hosted free and ad/trackless front end for Imgur.